siddharthtiwari-03/UnSQL/Readme.md

 import mysql2 from 'mysql2/promise'

 export const pool = createPool({
-    ...,
+    host: 'localhost', // or link to remote database
+    database: 'test_db',
+    user: 'your_username',
+    password: 'your_password',
     namedPlaceholders: true, // (optional) required if using rawQuery with named placeholders
-    multipleStatements: true // (optional) required if using Encryption/Decryption features })
+    multipleStatements: true // (optional) required if using multiple statements in rawQuery })
 ```